crowdsecurity/hub/collections/baudneo/zoneminder_http-cve.md

 A collection to detect HTTP based CVEs on ZoneMinder.
+See the GitHub [security advisories](https://github.com/ZoneMinder/zoneminder/security/advisories).